A horse's hoof showing the difference between a black bell boot and an overreach boot.

 You’ll find bell boots made from a variety of sturdy materials.
 Durable rubber is the most common choice for its affordability and resilience, making it perfect for daily turnout and light work.
 You'll also see them made from flexible neoprene (the same stuff used for wetsuits) or even classic leather for a polished, traditional look in the show ring.
 Overreach boots are typically made from neoprene or rubber, but they often incorporate more technical materials.
 Because they are designed for impact, the materials are chosen for their ability to absorb shock and withstand force, which leads us to our next point.

-How Material Choice Affects Performance
+How Material Choice Impacts Durability and Comfort

 The material a boot is made from directly affects how it protects your horse.
 A standard rubber bell boot is fantastic for preventing everyday scuffs but may not provide enough shock absorption for intense activities like jumping or cross-country.
 If not fitted perfectly, some materials can also rub.
 Overreach boots are often engineered for high performance, using advanced materials like Kevlar, carbon fiber, or specialized polymers.
 Many feature reinforced strike plates right at the heel, providing maximum shock absorption precisely where it’s needed most during high-impact movements.
 This technical design is why they are favored for disciplines that put a lot of stress on the horse's legs.